vippsas/vipps-recurring-drupal/README.md

 # Vipps recurring payments

+This module is published on [GitHub](https://github.com/vippsas/vipps-recurring-drupal).

+## Features

 ### Basic authentication
-In order to be able to send API requests to the module, you need to activate `Basic auth` module which is a part of the core and use Basic auth with all your api calls:
+In order to be able to send API requests to the module, you need to activate `Basic auth` module which is a part of the core and use Basic auth with all your API calls:
 ```json
 {
   "Content-type": "application/json",